 While visiting the facility, find activities that will be available for your parent.
 Encourage them to be as involved as they can be.
 To help your transition, try to attend as many family-inclusive activities as possible.
 Help them make friends at the facility, and remind them of past interests.
 To help occupy both your minds and establish a bond, start something together: work on a puzzle, take an online course together, or start a workout routine or book club.
 It establishes a comfortable routine.

-For answers to other questions about senior care, check out our website's senior caregiving section.
+For answers to other questions about senior care, check out our caregiving guide.